szimonisz/sms-link/README.md

 #### Requirements

-1. A Twilio phone number + API credentials (costs a fraction of a cent per text)
+1. A Twilio phone number and API credentials (costs a fraction of a cent per text)
-2. A computer to build and use this web app on
+2. A computer to build and use this web app
 3. A VPS with a web server exposed to the internet (costs ~$5 a month, depending on what provider you choose).
 Alternatively, this tool could probably be extended to work with a third-party cloud storage API (e.g. Google Drive or Dropbox).

 #### Example Use Cases